-One important group of vitamins are the B vitamins, which help the body turn food into energy, support the nervous system, and keep the skin, hair, eyes, and liver healthy.
-They are very important during pregnancy.
+One important group of vitamins are the B-vitamins, which help the body turn food into energy, support the nervous system, and maintain the skin, hair, eyes, and liver.
+They are vital during pregnancy.

 Amongst other foods, biotin can be found in nuts.

-Biotin is very useful in cases of progressive MS because it supports nerve cell metabolism.
+Biotin is thought to help manage presentations of progressive MS due to supporting nerve cell metabolism.

-MS develops when myelin, a substance that protects the nerve cells, is damaged.
-Biotin activates key enzymes and helps the body to produce more of this the nerve-protecting substance.
+MS develops when the immune system targets and damages myelin, a substance that covers and protects the nerve cells.
+Biotin activates key enzymes, helping the body to produce more myelin.

-When levels of myelin are at healthy levels in the body, the nerve cells are able to communicate with each other more easily.
-This communication between the nerve cells can reduce the level of disability in people with MS.
+Healthy levels of myelin allow nerve cells to communicate with each other more efficiently.
+This communication between the nerve cells may reduce the level of disability in people with MS.

 Producing more myelin may also slow the progression of the disease.